 Keep in mind that not all auto liability policies cover the same expenses or situations.
 So, check with your agent if you don't know how fully your policy protects you if you cause an accident.

-If your policy doesn’t protect you as much as you want, let QuoteWizard help you find the liability coverage you need without paying more than you should.
+If your policy doesn’t provide enough protection, let QuoteWizard help you find the liability coverage you need.

 With this type of coverage, each driver’s own insurance company pays for certain losses, no matter who caused the accident.

 Does that mean you can ignore liability coverage if you live in one of those 12 states?
 In most cases, it doesn’t.

 The reason: let's say you rear-end the car in front of you while approaching a stoplight.
 You injure the driver as a result.
 That person's "no-fault" insurance begins by paying the bills related to her injuries.
 If it reaches its limit and there are bills left to be paid, you may have to pay them.
 They’ll be taken care of, though, if you have liability insurance.